What Are The Disadvantages of Google Keep?

 This limited functionality may not be enough for teams needing to incorporate various dynamic media types into their notes.

+Yes!
 Google Keep is a completely free Google App that is available for both free and paid Google Workspace users

 This means there are no subscription fees, paid plans, or hidden costs involved

-All you need is a Google account to access it, and you can start using Google Keep across all your devices to create, sync, and safely save all your important notes and ideas.
+Then you can start using Google Keep across all your devices to create, sync, and safely save all your important notes and ideas.

-Okay, I know this article has focused on Google Keep's disadvantages
+Okay, I know this article has focused on Google Keep's disadvantages.

 Basically, you can easily record notes and set reminders using Google Keep alongside the powerful tools in any of my three Sheetify CRM business toolkits